 All code is ideology solidified into action – most contemporary code is capitalism, this is hardly a surprise if you think about this for a moment.
 Yes you can try and act on any ideology on top of this code, but the outcome and assumptions are preprogramed, with this in mind let’s look at a path outside this mess.
 In the original “native” digital wilderness of the #openweb, our use of technology paths were seen as something esoteric—a domain of hackers, activists, and tech-savvy individuals who speak in code and operate in the margins.
 But beneath this perception lies a fundamental truth: social technology is not just for the few; it’s for everyone.
 It’s about how we connect, share, and build communities.
 And this matters more now than ever.

 In the early days there was the path of open connections, this story begins in the early 2000s an example is with the rise of #Indymedia, a global network of independent media centres that emerged as a response to corporate control over #traditionalmedia.
-Indymedia became a pioneering force in the realm of social technology, using the internet to democratize information and give voice to those silenced by traditional media.
+Indymedia pioneered social technology, using the internet to democratize information and give voice to those silenced by traditional media.
 Indymedia wasn’t only about the content; it was more the community of people.
 This new social reality was revolutionary because it allowed communities to create their own paths to share media in wider public spaces without relying on corporate platforms.
 It was a glimpse into what the internet could be— decentralized, user and community controlled space for collaboration and free expression.

 For many activists, Indymedia was more than a tool; it was a lifeline.
 It provided a way to organize, mobilize, and communicate outside the #blocking and watchful eyes of governments and corporations.
-But the significance of Indymedia and similar projects extended far beyond activism.
+But the significance of Indymedia and similar projects extended far beyond this activism.
 They represented a different vision of what the internet could be—a vision that prioritized openness, community control, and freedom over profit and surveillance.

 The rise of the dotcons and betrayal of the openweb.
 As the internet grew, so did the corporate interest in controlling it.
 Enter the #dotcons the tech giants like Google, Facebook, and Amazon, which have come to dominate the online landscape.
 These corporations offered free services that were easy to use and quickly became ubiquitous.
 But there was a catch: these services were free because the users themselves were the product.
-The #dotcons built their empires by harvesting data, selling ads, and creating platforms that encouraged mindless scrolling rather than meaningful interaction.
-The openweb—the vision of a decentralized, user-controlled internet—was quickly being replaced by a walled garden of corporate platforms that prioritized profit and control over people and #DIY paths.
+The #dotcons built their empires by harvesting data, selling ads, and creating siloes that encouraged mindless scrolling rather than meaningful interaction.
+The openweb—the vision of a decentralized, user-controlled internet—was quickly replaced by a walled garden of corporate platforms that prioritized profit and control over people and #DIY.

 This shift had implications, it wasn’t only about losing control over shared digital commons, it was about losing control over our communities, our communications, and our society.
-The internet, once a space for creativity and inventuren, was becoming a tool of surveillance and manipulation.
+The internet, once a space for creativity and inventuren, become a tool of surveillance and manipulation.
 The promise of social technology as a force for social good was eroded by the platforms that had once seemed so empowering.

 The #deathcult is a system that consumes everything.
 The ideology that underpins the dotcons and the broader #neoliberal system they are part of.
 This path of endless growth, profit at any cost, and the concentration of power in the hands of a few.
 An ideology that consumes everything in its path—communities, environments, and even our own sense of self.